yourbasic/api/README.md

 to the middle of an array is really inefficient; something you should typically avoid.
 That's what we have hash tables for.

-I know that it can be difficult to say no when the kids are throwing a tantrum, but remember The 5th Commandment – the one that says that a software library needs to be backwards compatible.
+I know that it's difficult to say no when the kids are throwing a tantrum.
+But remember The 5th Commandment (not the one about honouring thy father and thy mother), the one that says that a software library needs to be backwards compatible.
 You might be able to beat your candy addiction, but you don't get to remove anything from an API.

 ### Math is simple